 Example: When author, attorney, and feminist blogger Jill Filipovic was a student at NYU School of Law, she discovered hundreds of threads on an anonymous message board that were filled with rape threats — many of them graphic — directed at her.
 These series of threats included calls for “a brutal raping” and references to Filipovic as a “guttertrash whore.”
 The online threats transitioned into offline contexts when harassers began appearing at Filipovic’s law school and later on at her law firm.
 Filipovic writes that her confidence and safety were compromised as a result of the online sexual harassment she faced.

-If you are a target of online sexual harassment, it is extremely important to keep in mind that you are not alone, and should not be forced to cope with the abuse and its impacts on your own.
+If you are a target of online sexual harassment, it is extremely important to keep in mind that you are not alone.
 Reaching out to others for support can go a long way in taking care of your mental health.
 Take a look at the Guidelines for Talking to Friends and Loved Ones section of this Field Manual for more tips on how to discuss sensitive topics, including online sexual harassment, with those around you.

 Definition: “Trolling” is one of those terms that’s evolved so much over time as to have no single agreed-upon meaning.
 Internet users use the word to denote everything from serious acts of online hate speech to the playful distribution of memes and comments on a friend’s social media page.